Education Research Current About VU Amsterdam NL

 Forms of assessment

-This course is designed so that each of the learning goals listed is achieved through active participation in the course activities.
+This course is designed so that each of the learning goals listed is achieved through active participation in the course activities, self-study and individual and group assessments.
+Meetings are planned on campus.
+In groups, students prepare and present a case study.

-- Encourage students to discover an innovative, captivating, and concise way to convey the central concepts of the lecture to an external audience
+Goal encourage students to discover an innovative, captivating, and concise way to convey the central concepts of the lecture to an external audience · to invite them to critically reflect and contribute to debates.

-3. Participants will do a debate during the first week.
+Participants will do a debate during the second week.
 Each participant will be assigned a role.
 There will be an in-class individual assessment on the debate.
 Students will receive the criteria for this debate in advance.

 • Learning objectives

-• Participants understand the complexities and key trends and debates that have historically shaped the sector of international development cooperation;
+• Understand the complexities and key trends and debates that have historically shaped the sector of international development cooperation

-• Participants can recognize and critically reflect upon the concept of development and debate their position in international and global development practices;
+• Recognize and critically reflect upon the concept of development and debate their position in international and global development practices

-• Participants are aware of the strengths and weaknesses of the SDGs;
+• Be aware of the strengths and weaknesses of the SDGs

-• Participants can identify different forms of power and describe how power relates to inequality and shapes processes of exclusion and inclusion;
+• Be able to identify different forms of power and describe how power relates to inequality and shapes processes of exclusion and inclusion

-• Participants understand the importance and can apply insights of local perspectives in thinking about international development;
+• Understand the importance and can apply insights of local perspectives in thinking about international development

-• Participants can understand how to select and critically review the literature, extract key messages of different learning material (lecturers, literature) and share their insights via a blog with their peers.
+• Understand how to select and critically review the literature, extract key messages of different learning material (lecturers, literature) and share your insights via a blog with their peers.

-Furthermore, participants will learn and sharpen their skills regarding:
+Furthermore, you will learn and sharpen your skills regarding:

 *Please note that it is a preliminary syllabus and that it might be subject to some change before the course starts.